FallibleInc/security-guide-for-developers/https.md

 ## The problem
+HTTP is the protocol that the browsers use to communicate with the server.
 The problem with HTTP without any S is that it sends and receives data in plain text.

 #### Well, who can see my data in plain text?

-Well, anyone in your local network, your co-workers for example or people sitting around in your favourite cåfe.
+Well, anyone in your local network, your co-workers for example or people sitting around you in your favourite cafe.

 #### How will they do it?